 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Don't suddenly stop taking fluoxetine (Sarafem) without first speaking with your prescriber, especially if you've been taking it regularly for a long time.
-Doing so can cause withdrawal symptoms such as headache, dizziness, nausea, and vomiting.
-Your prescriber can help you stop fluoxetine (Sarafem) safely by lowering your dose slowly over time.
+Talk to your prescriber if you want to stop taking fluoxetine (Sarafem).
+If you've been taking this medication daily regularly, stopping suddenly can lead to withdrawal symptoms such as feeling irritated, dizziness, and anxiety.
+In order to avoid these side effects, your prescriber can help you stop fluoxetine (Sarafem) safely by lowering your dose slowly over time.

 Fluoxetine (Sarafem) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.